Who was Sant Ravidas

 His Involvement in Social Issues

-He spread a message that “God created man and not man created God” means everyone is created by the God and has equal rights on this earth.
+He spread a message that “God created man and not man created God” means everyone is created by God and has equal rights on this earth.
 Regarding this social situation, Sant Guru Ravidas Ji has given various teachings to the people about the universal brotherhood and tolerance.
 The King and Queen of the Chittoor kingdom became his great disciples after being influenced by his teachings.

 His Contribution to the Sikhism